TemTea/Tildes/src/site/notes/Buds.md

 You got a place, a kid, a job-- the way your moms explained it, A handle on being schizophrenic.
-Or, an aunt hints you missed the date of your arraignment...
+An aunt hints you missed the date of your arraignment... so is it,

 "Let us in, let us sin, just jettison the medicine."
-Throw out all the rules and all the fetterments.
+Throw out all the rules and all enfetterments.
 "Let us win, let's begin", Edison meet elephant...[^13] Or is it mostly just embellishment?

 Little bit of column A, little bit of calumny.
 Understand you never know, the entrance fee for empathy.
-All in all I'll take the hits as just some needed tempering, Descent from man to Cynic'd be a tempting breed.[^16]
+All in all I'll take the hits as just some needed tempering, Descent from man to Cynic'd be a tempting thing.[^16]

 Did a woman steal those dogs, did she really feed them glass?
 Did you know the address of the neighborhood pederast?